japila-books/spark-sql-internals/docs/expressions/UnresolvedOrdinal.md

 `UnresolvedOrdinal` is an <<expressions/Expression.md#Unevaluable, unevaluable expression>> and cannot be evaluated (i.e. produce a value given an internal row).

-NOTE: An <<expressions/Expression.md#Unevaluable, unevaluable expression>> cannot be evaluated to produce a value (neither in <<expressions/Expression.md#eval, interpreted>> nor <<expressions/Expression.md#doGenCode, code-generated>> expression evaluations) and has to be resolved (replaced) to some other expressions or logical operators at <<spark-sql-QueryExecution.adoc#analyzed, analysis>> or <<spark-sql-QueryExecution.adoc#optimizedPlan, optimization>> phases or they fail analysis.
+NOTE: An <<expressions/Expression.md#Unevaluable, unevaluable expression>> cannot be evaluated to produce a value (neither in <<expressions/Expression.md#eval, interpreted>> nor <<expressions/Expression.md#doGenCode, code-generated>> expression evaluations) and has to be resolved (replaced) to some other expressions or logical operators at <<spark-sql-QueryExecution.md#analyzed, analysis>> or <<spark-sql-QueryExecution.md#optimizedPlan, optimization>> phases or they fail analysis.

 [[resolved]]
 `UnresolvedOrdinal` can never be <<expressions/Expression.md#resolved, resolved>> (and is replaced at <<analysis-phase, analysis phase>>).

 [[analysis-phase]]
-NOTE: `UnresolvedOrdinal` is resolved when <<spark-sql-Analyzer-ResolveOrdinalInOrderByAndGroupBy.adoc#, ResolveOrdinalInOrderByAndGroupBy>> logical resolution rule is executed.
+NOTE: `UnresolvedOrdinal` is resolved when <<spark-sql-Analyzer-ResolveOrdinalInOrderByAndGroupBy.md#, ResolveOrdinalInOrderByAndGroupBy>> logical resolution rule is executed.

 [[NonSQLExpression]]
 `UnresolvedOrdinal` has <<expressions/Expression.md#NonSQLExpression, no representation in SQL>>.